The KPMG Company Directors’ Forum

 Description:

-The The KPMG Company Directors’ Forum is a curated series of thought‑leadership events designed specifically for non‑executive directors operating across a wide range of industries.
 Each edition focuses on timely, high‑impact topics and themes that are most relevant to the participants at the time.
 Through dynamic panels and engaging discussions, the Forum brings these themes to life – offering participants with practical insights, diverse perspectives, and meaningful opportunities to reflect on the challenges and opportunities shaping their strategic agendas.

 Date: 15 May 2026